trozware/troznet/content/post/2018/stylish-swift.md

 ---
 title: "Stylish Swift"
-date: 2018-02-18T18:57:17+10:00
+date: 2018-03-31T09:34:18+10:00
-lastmod: 2018-02-18T18:57:17+10:00
+lastmod: 2018-03-31T09:34:18+10:00
 draft: true
-description: "How to write Swiftier Swift."
+description: "Writing Swiftier Swift."
 tags: ["swift"]
 toc: true
 ---

-How to write Swiftier Swift.

-<!--more-->

-## Early Swift

 When Swift first appeared in 2014, the early adopters were mainly, like me, Objective-C programmers.
 This lead to people writing what was effectively Objective-C code, but with Swift syntax.
 While it worked, this was code that didn't make use of the advantages of a modern language like Swift.
-It was like speaking a foreign language by using a direct translation of each word - it is understandable, but not really correct.
+It was like speaking a foreign language by using a direct translation of each word - understandable, but not really correct.

+<!--more-->

+## Early Swift

 As an example, here is how an Objective-C programmer might have written Swift code to double every number between 1 and 20: